LeslieDancey/fme-server-FULL/data_uploads.md

 The Data Upload Service allows data to be uploaded to a particular workspace in a particular repository.
 The data is held temporarily for the workspace to be run.

 The Resource Folders allow data to be uploaded to a folder for use by any workspace in any repository.
 This upload is persistent and the data held there for as long as it required.

+**The Data Upload Service**

+The Data Upload Service allows data and other resource files to be uploaded to FME Server.

+Files can be uploaded through the FME Server Publishing Wizard, when a workspace is published from Workbench to FME Server:

+Clicking the Select Files button opens a dialog that shows what data is being uploaded.